Who am I really?

 The chronic perpetuation of the defense may have the consequence of hardening (= rigid, hyper-response) and consolidation or of weakening (hypo-response) of the muscular aspect, which then holds the particular defense pattern, including the mental-emotional aspects, indefinitely in place.

 This process is by definition unconscious and resists change.
-This is a problem, but it may be — slowly and with effort — reversed in body-centered therapy.
+This is a problem, but it may be — slowly and with effort — reversed with body-centered psychotherapy.

 Armoring in the myofascial tissues

-Reich introduced the term “muscular armoring”, but today we know that psychological imprinting applies to other tissues in the body as well, importantly the connective tissue category of “(myo)fascia”.
+Wilhelm Reich introduced the term “muscular armoring”, but today we know that psychological imprinting applies to other tissues in the body as well, importantly the connective tissue category of “(myo)fascia”.
 The fascia is a system of fibers that surround nearly all the soft tissues of the body (organs, muscles, etc.), serving to wrap, hold together, link up, and support these structures.
 We can clinically distinguish between fascia and muscle tissue even though they are intertwined.
-In Core Strokes, we hold a significant focus on the de-armoring of the myofascial system.
+In Core Strokes, we hold a significant focus on the de-armoring, harmonization and regulation of the myofascial system.

 From an anatomical-physiological point of view, the fascia is a more primitive, less differentiated structure than is voluntary musculature, and it functions more along with the reflex system than the voluntary system.
 Thus it is more dominant very early in life, before the voluntary has had a chance to take hold, and it is also more involved in shock trauma situations where again, the voluntary system is overwhelmed by the involuntary.
 Unresolved birth issues and other traumatic experiences can be felt in the fascial network.